ANIMAL RIGHTS FAQS

 alternative to the reform-minded animal welfarists.
 As the animal rights

-movement has become larger and more influential, the animal exploiters have
+movement has become larger and more influential, the animal exploiters

 finally been forced to respond to it.
-Perhaps inspired by the efforts of Tom
+Perhaps inspired by the efforts of

-Regan to distinguish AR from AW, industry groups intent on maintaining the
+Regan to distinguish AR from AW, industry groups intent on maintaining

 status quo have embraced the term "animal welfare".
 Pro-vivisection,